derek-zhou/hugo/content/posts/how_to_write_javascript_like_elixir.md

 	...
 }

-async function getSomething(prev, arg) {
+async function cb_getSomething(prev, arg) {
 	await prev;
 	...
 	return XXX;
 }
 ```

 The callback side can also have any number of module local variables as the state.
 They shall not be exported and has to be accessed by accessors that pass through a client side wrapper and a callback entry barrier.
+Each callback async function does not care what the previous promise is, only to `await` on it until it is resolved before doing anything so the whole callback side is not reentrant.

 To use an analogy, the promise chain is like [Russian dolls](https://en.wikipedia.org/wiki/Matryoshka_doll): The client side keep wrapping from the outside, and the call back side will resolve the promises from the inside out.
 This way, I achieved deterministic execution and infinite message queuing.

-From within the callback side, each callback async function do not care what the previous promise is, only to `await` on it until it is resolved before doing anything.
-The client side can return the promise to the calling client so they can choose to `await` on it.
-This way, I achieved both the one-way casts and the two-way calls.
+The client side can return one promise to the calling client to be `await` -ed on, or nothing at all.
+This way, I achieved the two-way calls and the one-way casts.

 ## Code Organization ##

 As decreed by Saša in [To spawn, or not to spawn?](https://www.theerlangelist.com/article/spawn_or_not), processes, such as GenServers, shall only be used to seperate runtime concerns.
-In the beginning, I only have one GenServer, which looks after all the states.
+In the beginning, I only have one GenServer, which serializes accesses to all the states.
 Later on, I splited some parts out to seperate GenServers, not because of business logic concerns, but because certain operations are slow and could benefit from running in a seperate GenServer.
 As of now I only have 2 additional GenServers:

 * One to fetch network resurces that I need
 * Another one to call a 3rd party web API (Airtable) that I use

 The main GenServer still handles everything else, including the access of all the in-memory data structures and the access to the persistent backing store (IndexedDB).
 If I ever need to fetch network resources in parallel, or access another 3rd party web API, I would spin up more GenServers.
 The Javascript SPA is single threaded anyway, so the purpose of the concurency is only to hide latency.

-## Final words ##
+## Summary ##

 Through clever usage of the async functions and the await primitive, I achieved nearly the same design pattern of the Elixir GenServer.
 Please keep in mind that there is no process seperation and no supervisor, so if one part crashes, the whole thing crashes.
 Nevertheless, I believe this is something that can be useful to a broader audience.